 NOTE: Anyone find it strange that "Midnight Mass" can be at 6, 7, or 8 pm?
 What does 'midnight' mean anyway?

-Matins and Vespers
+Matins and Evensong

 In the Medieval era people gathered at parishes for Matins before Mass on high feast days.

 The daytime was full of full, festivities, and fine foods.
 People gathered back at the parish for Evening Prayer to round off the day.
+(Baptists still coming back to the 'church' on Sunday evening for prayer or catechesis is a remnant of this Catholic practice.)
+The Christmas Creche

 Introduced by St. Francis of Assisi himself in 1223, this picked up immediate popularity.
 Later Mary and Joseph were added, then shepherds, angels, and other figures.

-Days off Work
+Days off Work, Christmas Leisure

 Many areas protected having several, or seven, or all twelve days off.

-Plays
+Christmas Plays

 Before the age of movies there was The Play.
 The Shepherd's Cycle [of Wakefield] and Paradise Play were two famous ones during Christmas time.